IFTA Fuel Taxes for Carriers

-When you use a fuel card program, like the TCS Fuel Card, you can easily access all the information you need to fill out your quarterly IFTA reports.
+When you use a fuel card program, like the TCS Fuel Card, you can easily access all the information you need to fill out your quarterly IFTA fuel tax reports.
 A fuel card helps you be prepared with accurate records to stay compliant.

-Want fuel management tools that make it easier to file your reports?
+Want fuel management tools that make it easier to file your fuel tax reports?
 Get the TCS Fuel Card and receive exceptional service along with the best fuel savings possible from the truck stops you visit most, call 844-827-7705 or sign up today!